marlinsr/StatePipes/StatePipes/Docs/ReadMe.md

 StatePipesProxy marked internal, but should be public by @marlinsr in #19 Changes 2.0.8:
-Add Events Published By State to StateMachine Diagram by @marlinsr in #21
+Add Events Published By State to StateMachine Diagram by @marlinsr in #21 Changes 2.0.9:
+Installer handle multiple installed versions of VS by @marlinsr in #23